mozilla/pkipolicy/rootstore/policy.md

 1. The end-entity certificate:

    * is not within the scope of the Baseline Requirements;
-   * contains an EKU extension which does not contain either of the id-kp- serverAuth or anyExtendedKeyUsage key purposes;
+   * contains an EKU extension which does not contain either of the id-kp-serverAuth or anyExtendedKeyUsage key purposes;
    * has at least 64 bits of entropy from a CSPRNG in the serial number.

 2. The issuing certificate:

-   * contains an EKU extension which does not contain either of the id-kp- serverAuth or anyExtendedKeyUsage key purposes;
+   * contains an EKU extension which does not contain either of the id-kp-serverAuth or anyExtendedKeyUsage key purposes;
    * has a pathlen:0 constraint.

 Point 2 does not apply if the certificate is an OCSP signing certificate